clickworkorange/KivySightGlass/README.md

 ### Goals

+- Derive the `ufo` parameter that is used to represent the window height minus the height of the sight glass from the actual properties.
+This value is needed to accurately represent the `level` and is currently hard-coded, because Kivy is being weird about it.

 - Make every aspect of the sight glass widget dynamic and configurable from `.kv`, ideally without cluttering the class with a ton of attributes.
 I am looking at <a href="https://kivy.org/doc/stable/api-kivy.properties.html#kivy.properties.AliasProperty">`AliasProperty`</a> as a possible way to achieve this.

 - Maybe add a cylindrical mesh transformation to the waves, so they appear to follow the walls of the tube rather than move linearly from side to side.
 Keeping resource usage low is a more important goal though, and a 3D transformation might just prove too costly.